UBC-MDS/obesity-classifier-group17/README.md

 conda-lock -k explicit --file environment.yml -p linux-64
 ```

-Push changes to main and on Github Actions > Publish Docker Image and run the workflow.
-Find docker tag in new published image and update the `docker-compose.yml`.
+Push changes to main repository and on Github Actions go to Publish Docker Image to run the workflow.
+Find docker tag in the new published image and update tag in the `docker-compose.yml`.

 ## Developer notes